mdabir1203/mdabir1203/README.md

 1. Cracking Frameworks Open
 Not just using them—understanding them inside out.

-Done:

-Axios → Tokyo → Serde → Bun → Django

-Next: Harmony OS and its Integration through all IOT connections

 Why?
 So you don't have to suffer through 10,000 lines of source code.
 I do it.
 I explain it.
 You move faster.

-2. Winning Hackathons (with real impact)
+3. Winning Hackathons (with real impact)
 Event	Win	What
 Redis Side Quest	🥇 Winner	AI agents for network security MIT Hackanation	🏆 Top Project	SmartSwap
 Rule: Never build something that dies after 48 hours.
 Build infrastructure.

-3. Reaching 352,000+ People
+4. Reaching 352,000+ People
 Through technical deep-dives, framework breakdowns, and the occasional "our Cloudflare secret broke everything" story.

 2026 target: 1 million+ minds.